astorDev/nist/dotnet/logging/docs/req-resp.md

 ```

 1. Remove `appsettings.Development.json` since it's redundant for our scenario.
-2. Since by default log level is `Microsoft.AspNetCore` is
+2. Since, by default, the log level of `Microsoft.AspNetCore` is `Warning` we'll need to set a specific log level for the logging middleware:

 ```json
 "Microsoft.AspNetCore.HttpLogging.HttpLoggingMiddleware": "Information"